-She barely recognized him.‘Hey you,’ he said.His white skin touched her couch.
-He smiled, the same smile she had seen a thousand times before in class from her cordial professor.
+She barely recognized him.‘Hey you,’ her professor said.His white skin touched her couch.
+He smiled, the same smile she had seen a thousand times before in class.
 His clothes lay arranged in a bundle next to him, neatly folded.
-The wool sweater, the jacket, the corduroy pants, belt on top, leather boots… Read More Tick Tock, a short horror story
+The wool sweater, the jacket, the corduroy pants, belt on top, leather boots on the floor.… Read More Tick Tock, a short horror story

 Hitchcock’s Psycho (1960) follows protagonists like a relay race.
 We start with Marion, until the iconic shower scene.
 We take over with Arbogast, until the stairs-shot-from-above scene.
 We continue with Lila and Sam, until the basement (reveal) scene.
 And then something strange happens.
 We find ourselves with a psychiatrist who explains it all to us,… Read More Why Psycho’s psychiatrist scene is more important than you think